berndporr/cppThread/README.md

 # CppThread

-Thin wrapper class around `std::thread` to make your life easier!
+Super-thin wrapper class around `std::thread` as a demo how to use it.

-The C++ `std::thread` has the problem that it can only call static functions / methods.
-This class solves this problem with an abstract `run()` method which acts as the thread.

 Just inherit this class, implement your `run()` method and then use `start()` to start the thread.
 You can use `join()` for